songyang-dev/raytracing-java/README.txt

 - Multithreading:
 	The Scene.java now instantiates as many threads as there are processors.
 	The screen is split into many sections that work independently.

+- Mesh preprocessing:
+	The mesh's triangle vectors and all computed and stored in a list before intersections are computed.
+This saves the time from recomputing the triangle edges from the vertices in the polygon soup.
+Done by the prepare() method.